hug0hq/react-native-android-vagrant/README.md

 ## Deployment

-If you are on windows make sure to open your terminal as admin.
+If you are on **Windows** make sure to open your terminal as admin.

 ```
 vagrant up